 A particularly deceptive tactic used by some member states has been to establish and/or support government-affiliated NGOs (GONGOs).
 Once registered with ECOSOC, these GONGOs can operate within UN NGO forums and spaces, and counter human rights accounts with government propaganda, all while in the guise of being genuine, independent bodies.

 In this context, a recurrent tactic employed by states is the misuse of labels attributed to ‘unrepresented diplomats’.
 Some states brand defenders from unrepresented nations as ‘separatists’, while other defenders are falsely labeled as ‘terrorists’.
-There is a pattern of state bullying tactics against activists engaged in promoting the right to self-determination of their communities.
-Despite being a right in conformity with the provisions of the Charter of the United Nations, those who promote it are particularly targeted and marginalized.
+There is a pattern of state bullying and repression tactics against activists engaged in promoting the right to self-determination of their communities, including through criminalization of their activities, arbitrary arrests, and torture and cruel and inhuman treatment.

 What we are doing about it